The Fly Runtime Environment

 Original client protocol: The protocol which the client used to make the request.
 Either

-Original connection port: This header may be set by client and should denote the port that the client set out to connect to.
+Original connection port: This header may be set by the client and should denote the port that the client set out to connect to.

 Proxy Route: This header, added by proxies, shows the path taken, and protocols used, by the connection.
 MDN has full documentation for this header.
 For example, a connection through the Fly edge may show